divorce is the legal end of a marriage

 Do I have to attend the divorce hearing?

 If there is no child of the marriage aged under 18 years, you are not required to attend the court hearing.
-This applies for both sole and joint applications.
+This applies to both sole and joint applications.

-If you have made a joint application and there is a child of the marriage aged under 18 years, neither you nor your spouse are required to attend the court hearing.
+If you have made a joint application and there is a child of the marriage aged under 18 years, neither you nor your spouse is required to attend the court hearing.

 If you have made a sole application and there is a child of the marriage aged under 18 years, you must attend the court hearing unless circumstances prevent you from attending.

-If a respondent has, in a Response to Divorce, opposed the application, the respondent must appear in person on the hearing date.
+If a respondent has, in response to Divorce, opposed the application, the respondent must appear in person on the hearing date.